-In 2022, to better understand the impact of additional funding on Michigan’s infrastructure needs, the Michigan Infrastructure and Transportation Association (MITA) approached Public Sector Consultants (PSC) to update the transportation infrastructure estimates in the 21st Century Infrastructure Commission report and review potential solutions to fill the long-term funding gap.
+In 2022, the Michigan Infrastructure and Transportation Association (MITA) approached Public Sector Consultants to update the transportation infrastructure estimates in the 21st Century Infrastructure Commission report and review potential solutions to fill the long-term funding gap.

-• There is a $3.9 billion annual funding gap—and depending on the maintenance approach, that funding gap could be much bigger.
-PSC’s model includes estimates for the formula funding portion of the bipartisan IIJA as well as the RBMP, the state’s bonding plan.
+• There is a $3.9 billion annual funding gap—and depending on the maintenance approach, that funding gap could be much bigger

 Download Full Analysis